jgarcia2411/Jose-Garcia-Portfolio/README.md

 *In collaboration with Hrafnhildur Arna Nielson and Kamran Arshad*

-Forecasting electricity demand and consumption is critical for energy companies.
-It provides accurate tools for resource management, investment portfolio, power consumption and usage planning, scheduling, and network distribution analysis.
-Modern buildings are also benefitted from consumption forecasts, and more buildings are adopting new technologies to generate usage data.
-Thus, it is evident that accurate models are growing in demand over multiple modern residences.
-This class project focused on analyzing data from a residential building and developing machine learning models to forecast energy demand using historical consumption data, and weather recordings.
+Forecasts of electric demand is critical for energy companies.
+It provides accurate tools for resource management, investment portfolio, and power  consumption planning.
+The accuracy of electric demand forecast models increases with the amount of data avialable, thus, more buildings are adopting new technology to collect electric use data.
+This class project analyzes electric use in a residential building and forecast electric demand using data collected over a year in a minute interval resolution.

 Project Highlights
 -	Forecast power demand of the next day given the previous seven days of power consumption.